 Off mode can even be accessed from your Google Home app:

 - Tap Temperature mode

 - Select Off

-Users can lock the Nest to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents people from changing the settings.
+Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

-Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone or desktop computer.
+A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone or other smart device, including a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.

 Before you can control a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:

 - Download the Google Home app or, if you have an advanced model, the Nest app to your phone.